CSR Activity Report (CSR Guideline Activity Reports)

 Identifying, Assessing and Mitigating Human Rights Risks

 In order to also promote respect for human rights in the supply chain, compliance-related communications can always be submitted through the Toray website.
-The system for ensuring human rights are protected in the supply chain is described under “Facilitating CSR Initiatives Throughout the Supply Chain.”
+The system for ensuring human rights are protected in the supply chain is described under “Establishing Sustainable Supply Chain.”

 Securing and Developing Human Resources